-The formula for determining the rate of levy on each sponsor is set out in the NJRR Levy Rule.4
+The formula for determining the rate of levy on each sponsor is set out in the NJRR Levy Rule.44

 The levy is imposed on each NJRR levy day (levy day), which is specified in the NJRR Levy Rules.
-A levy may also be imposed on a day determined by the Minister for Health, by legislative instrument, as a supplementary NJRR levy day (supplementary levy day).
+A levy may also be imposed on a day determined by the Minister for Health and Aged Care, the Hon Greg Hunt MP (the Minister), by legislative instrument, as a supplementary NJRR levy day (supplementary levy day).
 There can be no more than four levy days in a financial year and the Minister cannot specify more than two supplementary levy days in a financial year.
 Accordingly, the NJRR Levy restricts the number of times a levy may be imposed to a maximum of six levies in a financial year.